Responsive Menu

 Gum disease is primarily caused by poor oral hygiene, which allows dental plaque to accumulate around teeth and gums.
 Factors that can increase the risk of gum disease include smoking, hormonal changes (e.g., puberty or pregnancy), diabetes, stress, and poor nutrition.
 Consuming sugary foods and neglecting dental work can also contribute to the problem.

 It is essential to maintain good oral hygiene to prevent gum disease, such as gingivitis (a mild form of periodontal disease).
 Brush your teeth at least twice a day, floss regularly, and visit your dentist for check-ups and cleanings.
-Additionally, ensure you have enough vitamin C in your diet and consider using clinically proven oral care products.
 Keep in mind that product manufacturers should address safety and health claims.

 Periodontal treatment